-You may travel on unpaved routes, dirt roads, single track, mountain trails, and more with a mountain bike.
+You may travel on unpaved routes, dirt roads, single tracks, mountain trails, and more with a mountain bike.
 Even better, you can blaze your own path.
 Any surface, including dirt, gravel, roots, sand, snow, and boulders, may be handled by mountain bikes.
 With a mountain bike, you are not constrained to use paved roads or trails only.

 Different mountain bikes have different capacities.
 For instance, 5″ tires are common on fat bikes.
 These evenly distribute your weight over a bigger surface.
 This prevents you from sinking when riding through soft terrain like thick sand, snow, or mud.